Service Award Guidelines

 Transfer students may receive the award if they complete the number of hours designated for the school year they enroll in the district and every school year thereafter until graduation.

 Students who graduate with only three years of high school are eligible for the award their senior year if they completed the designated number of community service hours for their three years of high school.
 A student who does not complete all of his or her hours one year, may “make-up” the hours the following year, but this is STRONGLY discouraged as there may not be enough sanctioned community service hours provided.
 The plan is designed to be worked on each year.
-The current program is a phase-in program so that every senior can be eligible to receive the award the year the senior graduates.

 Students completing the program successfully will be awarded white service cords that can be worn at graduation.